Scottish fold kittens feeding. How to feed a Scottish kitten correctly

 • low-fat cottage cheese – 3 gr.

-Prohibited products for Scottish fold and straight-eared cats:
+Prohibited foods for Scottish Fold and Straight-eared cats:

 • pork, smoked, salted, peppered, dried, fresh meat;